Reproducible Model Selection Using Bagged Posteriors: Applications

 However, the good overlap between BayesBag posteriors does not necessarily mean that it is performing well, since it could simply be producing posteriors that are too diffuse, spreading the posterior mass over a very large number of trees.
-To investigate this possibility, we consider the overlap of the bagged posterior for each model and the standard posterior for \textsf{mixed}, which is the most complex of the DNA models.
-As shown in \cref{fig:whale-comparisons}(b) and \cref{tbl:whale-cross-model-comparison-to-mixed-G5}, all of the bagged posteriors (with the exception of \textsf{mtmam}) put substantial posterior probability on the 99\% HPD region of the standard \textsf{mixed} posterior.
-Moreover, all but BayesBag \textsf{mtmam} has two trees in the overlap, which is the maximum possible since the standard \textsf{mixed} 99\% HPD region only contains two trees.
+Notably (as expected), BayesBag with $\bsnumobs = \numobs^{0.95}$ leads to a more diffuse posterior with 5--15 overlapping trees compared to 3--11 trees when $\bsnumobs = \numobs$.
+To further investigate the possibility of the BayesBag posteriors being too diffuse, we consider the overlap of the BayesBag posterior for each model and the Bayes posterior for \textsf{mixed}, which is the most complex of the DNA models.
+As shown in \cref{fig:whale-comparisons}(b) and \cref{tbl:whale-cross-model-comparison-to-mixed-G5}, all of the BayesBag posteriors (with the exception of \textsf{mtmam}) put substantial posterior probability on the 99\% HPD region of the Bayes \textsf{mixed} posterior.
+Moreover, all but BayesBag \textsf{mtmam} has two trees in the overlap, which is the maximum possible since the Bayes \textsf{mixed} 99\% HPD region only contains two trees.
+Finally, using BayesBag with $\bsnumobs = \numobs^{0.95}$ results in fairly small decreases (relative to BayesBag with $\bsnumobs = \numobs$) in the mass on the two trees in the Bayes \textsf{mixed} 99\% HPD region.

 Next, we perform intra-model comparisons by considering three datasets: the complete whale dataset (denoted \textsf{all}) and two additional datasets formed by splitting the genomic data for each species in half (denoted \textsf{S1} and \textsf{S2}).
-Since the results for \textsf{GTR} and \textsf{mixed} are very similar, we only report results for \textsf{JC}, \textsf{HKY}, \textsf{GTR}, and \textsf{mtmam}.
 Ideally, for each model, we hope to see substantial overlap when comparing the results across these three datasets (\textsf{all}, \textsf{S1}, and \textsf{S2}).
-However, when using the standard posterior, there is little to no overlap in many cases, particularly for the simpler \textsf{JC} model and the amino acid model; see \cref{fig:whale-comparisons}(c) and \cref{tbl:whale-self-consistency}.
-Meanwhile, the bagged posteriors typically exhibit overlaps of between 21\% and 56\%, with less (though still nonzero) overlap with \textsf{mtmam}.
+However, when using the Bayes posterior, there is little to no overlap in many cases, particularly for the simpler \textsf{JC} model and \textsf{mtmam}; see \cref{fig:whale-comparisons}(c) and \cref{tbl:whale-self-consistency}.
+Meanwhile, the BayesBag posteriors typically exhibit overlaps of between 21\% and 56\%, with less (though still nonzero) overlap with \textsf{mtmam}.
 These results suggest that BayesBag exhibits superior reproducibility in terms of uncertainty quantification.